-Note: Electrical or electronic accessories or components added to the vehicle by the dealer or the owner may adversely affect battery performance and durability.
+Note: Electrical or electronic accessories or components added to the vehicle by the dealer or the owner (e.g. spot lights, electric winch, etc.) may adversely affect vehicle performance and durability.

 WARNING: Batteries normally produce explosive gases which can cause personal injury.
 Therefore, do not allow flames, sparks or lighted substances to come near the battery.
 When working near the battery, always shield your face and protect your eyes.
 Always provide proper ventilation.